scality/cloudserver/docs/USING_PUBLIC_CLOUDS.rst

    -e S3DATA=multiple -e ENDPOINT=http://localhost -p 8000:8000
    -d scality/s3server

-Testing: put an object to MS Azure using CloudServer
+Testing: Put an Object to MS Azure Using CloudServer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to start testing pushing to MS Azure, you will need to create a local
-bucket in the MS Azure region - this local bucket will only store the metadata
+To test pushing to MS Azure, create a local bucket in the MS Azure region.
-locally, while both the data and any user metadata (:code:`x-amz-meta` headers
+This local bucket only stores metadata locally, while both the data and any
-sent with a PUT object, and tags) will be stored on MS Azure.
+user metadata (:code:`x-amz-meta` headers sent with a PUT object and tags)
-This example is based on all our previous steps.
+are stored on MS Azure.
+This example is based on the previous steps.

 .. code:: shell